 Best Film Carry On Spying Best Character Babs in Carry On Camping Silliest Name Goldie Lockes in Carry On Again Doctor Films 10 - Spying, Doctor, Again Doctor, Camping, Henry, Abroad, Matron, Girls, Dick, That's Best Line In Spying, Mr Simpkins, gets his gun out from his holster speedily.
-When 'Brown Cow`(Barbara) sees this she comments, "Oh, Mr Simpkins, I hope I can get my draws off as fast as you can!".
+When 'Brown Cow`(Barbara) sees this she comments, "Oh, Mr Simpkins, I hope I can get my draws off as fast as that!".

 Shirley Eaton and Liz Fraser had supplied the romantic interests for the first couple of films, that was until Barbara Windsor bubbled into the series with Carry On Spying and brought with her a new dimension to the Carry On series.
 Her Cockney innocence contradicted her looks, being seductive and sexy which fits in very well with Carry On postcard humour.